 EDITOR’S NOTE: It just wouldn’t be the holidays if kids of all ages weren’t putting together lists of their most wanted gifts.
 Not to be left out, healthinsurance.org’s blog contributors have this year put together their own wish list, but with a special twist:

-In a series of video “letters,” our blog contributors explain to Louise Norris the one gift they’d ask Santa to deliver that would build on recent health reform gains and extend Americans’ access to comprehensive, affordable coverage.
+In a series of video “letters,” our blog contributors reveal to host Louise Norris what they’d request in a letter to Santa – or in Charle’s Gaba’s case Hannukah Harry – one gift that would build on recent health reform gains by further improving the health reform law and, as a result, extending Americans’ access to comprehensive, affordable coverage.

 First up: health insurance industry whistle blower, author and health reform advocate Wendell Potter.